JenniferKiesler/back-end-e-commerce/readme.md

 ## Walkthrough Video

-Use the link below to view a walkthrough of this application.
+Use the link below to view a walkthrough of this application (if the video is blurry, download the video).

 https://drive.google.com/file/d/1fIOyzLEqBylTRxwNGvU4-KNU7u9NBgy0/view?usp=sharing

-If the video is blurry, download the video.

 ## Questions